 Content Marketing - Content marketing is a strategic marketing approach focused distributing relevant, valuable, authentic and authoritative content to attract and retain a specific target audience.
 The ultimate goal is to build brand awarness and drive profitable customer action.

 Cultural Identity - A company or organization's vision, values, norms, systems, symbols, language, assumptions, beliefs, and habits.

-Identity standards - An identity standard is a formal guide or document that lays out the rules for a logo, brand components and messaging for the use in internal and external communications.
+Identity standard - An identity standard is a formal guide or document that lays out the rules for a logo, brand components and messaging for the use in internal and external communications.
 The identity standards are used by internal company personnel and authorized vendors/partners to ensure the visual and cultural identities are portrayed consistently in accordance with the brand standard.
 The level of rule strictness depends on the size and culture of a company.